If you are planning a trip abroad and will be Scuba Diving, you must have a Travel Insurance policy before you leave your home.

 To contact us by telephone or email, 0800 043 0020 / 01273 092 757 email@example.com

-Summary of Cover
+Summary of Cover (per person)

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment*||-||£3,000||£7,500|

 There are two types of scubas.
 One is the open circuit tank, with which the exhaled breath is emitted into the water, causing the typical bubbles.

-Generally speaking, most recreational dives are up to 30 metres deep, meaning that all participants need to have a PADI certificate.
-Depending on the official diving agencies of specific destinations, recreational dives are limited to a depth of 20 to 50 metres.
+Generally speaking, most recreational dives are up to 30 metres deep, meaning all participants must have a PADI certificate.
+Depending on the official diving agencies of specific destinations, recreational dives are limited to 20 to 50 metres.

 Scuba Diving Grades

-If you are suitably qualified, and are not diving alone, cover is provided within the guidelines of the relevant diving or training agency or organisation as confirmed below:
+If you are suitably qualified and are not diving alone, the cover is provided within the guidelines of the relevant diving or training agency or organisation, as confirmed below: